trambarhq/relaks-django-data-source/README.md

 async function fetchMultiple(urls: string[], options?: object): object[]
 ```

 Fetch multiple objects in a single call.
-It's convenience method designed for handling one-to-many relations.
+This is convenience method designed for handling one-to-many relations.
+It calls `fetchOne()` internally.

 By default, the promise returned by `fetchMultiple()` is not fulfilled until every object is retrieved from the remote server.
 When the option `minimum` is specified, the promise will fulfill immediately when the number of cached objects meets the requirement. `null` will appear in place of an object in the array when it's uncached.
-When the uncached objects finally arrive, the data source emits a `change` event.
+When the uncached objects eventually arrive, the data source emits a `change` event.
 Subsequent calls to `fetchMultiple()` will then return all requested objects.

 **Options:**